 Secondly, make sure your brand is reliable to your customers.
 Ensure they feel secure with your services.
-To go above and beyond in terms of customer service, you could adopt a remote network monitoring & management software like Domotz.
+To go above and beyond in terms of customer service, you could adopt remote network monitoring software like Domotz.
 Such a system will help you proactively identify network and device issues before things go wrong and become real problems.

 Next, consider using an incentive to get reviews for your business.
 Did you know that over 90% of consumers now read online reviews before making a purchase or contacting a business?
 Clients will often look for high customer service ratings and positive feedback before getting in touch with an MSP.
 Encourage existing clients to share reviews on Google+, Trust Pilot, Facebook Business Reviews, etc. so you can share them on your website and social media accounts.
 To make this an attractive thing to do, use incentives in your review program.
-Read more about how to get more online reviews.

 Finally, focus on retention by making sure your customers feel engaged with your business.
 For example, capture their hearts and minds by sharing with them a video showing your technicians working together on a new project.
-In addition, you could organize a semi-annual lunch with them, schedule a quarterly site visit or one-to-one meetings with your customers to build a connection with them.
+In addition, you could organize a semi-annual lunch with them, and schedule a quarterly site visit or one-to-one meetings with your customers to build a connection with them.

-Fundamentally, if you provide a good service, your clients will be happy with your services.
+- Build trust over time: Fundamentally, if you provide a good service, your clients will be happy with your services.
 But to build a long-term relationship, you need to achieve more than that.
 Make them feel at home.
 Satisfy all their needs – practical and emotional.
 The practical type of trust can be earned by being fast in resolving their issues and providing high-quality systems that they can rely on.
 Developing emotional trust is obviously more complex.
 However, emotions are the key to successful customer relationships.
 Understanding how powerful emotions are will help you find the right way to treat your customers and create an engaging brand narrative.

 “People do not buy goods and services.
 They buy relations, stories, and magic.”